Nelson-bot24/Ad_Hoc_Insights/README.md

 ## My Approach
 1. Data Extraction with SQL:

--Utilized MySQL to run queries and pull the necessary data.
+- Utilized MySQL to run queries and pull the necessary data.
 2. Data Visualization:

--Leveraged Power BI to visualize the output, making the insights clear and compelling.
+- Leveraged Power BI to visualize the output, making the insights clear and compelling.
 3. Presentation Design:

--Designed an engaging and professional presentation in Microsoft PowerPoint to effectively communicate the insights.
+- Designed an engaging and professional presentation in Microsoft PowerPoint to effectively communicate the insights.
 4. Actionable Insights:

--Provided actionable insights and recommendations to assist the management team in making informed decisions
+- Provided actionable insights and recommendations to assist the management team in making informed decisions